 3100 B.C – Hieroglyphic script developed.
-Hieroglyphic was one of the first complete scripts to be used in ancient Egypt.
-The ancient Egyptians used it for over 3500 years to record important information.
+Hieroglyphics was one of the first complete scripts to be used in ancient Egypt.
+The ancient used it for over 3500 Egyptian Years to record important information.

 2900 BC: king Djer is buried at Abydos, the seat of the cult of Osiris, lord of the Underworld and husband of Isis, and his “mastaba” becomes considered the grave of Osiris

 2890 BC: Hetepsekhemwy founds the second dynasty in Egypt

 2350 BC: religious texts are inscribed in the burial chamber of Pharaoh Unas/Wenis

 2323 BC: Unas is murdered and Teti founds the 6th dynasty

 2289 BC: Teti dies and his son Pepi I succeeds him